edixn/profile-hyde/about.md

 When I graduate in May of 2017, I wish to be selected not based off of the various positions that I have held, but rather my abilities to lead, create, communicate, problem solve, and build relationships.

-In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
-Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
-It's made by [@mdo](https://twitter.com/mdo).

-There are currently two themes built on Poole:

 * [Hyde](http://hyde.getpoole.com)
 * [Lanyon](http://lanyon.getpoole.com)